Make Your Own Doll For Your Doll House

 then why not have fun crafting some of your own dolls to go with your

 doll house?
 This simple to make wooden girl doll craft is a great way to

 Wood Parts for Your Miniature Doll

-Shown at left are the wood components needed to make the charming little
+Shown above are the wood components needed to make the charming little

 doll shown in the inset.
 The doll pictured is sitting on a 1 inch cube, to